 Now it’s time for some practice!

-A "duel of honour" was a way of settling disputes between gentlemen over some injury or insult.
+A “duel of honor” was a way of settling disputes between gentlemen over some injury or insult.
 The (1) ___________ had to be arranged privately because duelling was never (2) __________ , but it became common in the 17th century.
-A social code governed the duel of honour and, as long as the rules were (3) _____________ to, the survivor could usually escape without being punished by the law.
-Duels were fought with either pistols or swords, but pistols became the more usual (4) _____________ after swords went out of fashion at the end of the 18'h century.
+A social code governed the duel of honor and, as long as the rules were (3) _____________ to, the survivor could usually escape without being punished by the law.
+Duels were fought with either pistols or swords, but pistols became the more usual (4) _____________ after swords went out of fashion at the end of the 18’h century.

 For the answers, scroll to the bottom of the page.

 For this task it is vital to increase your vocabulary and have good knowledge of grammar.
-In addition, it’s very important to practise and prepare for the PTE Academic test in general.
-At English Key you can enrol in a PTE Academic preparation course where you can get excellent PTE Academic training from our teachers, as well as access to practice tests.
+In addition, it’s very important to practice and prepare for the PTE Academic test in general.
+At English Key you can enroll in a PTE Academic preparation course where you can get excellent PTE Academic training from our teachers, as well as access to practice tests.
 Contact us today for more information.